davidmdm/yoke/readme.md

 yoke deploys "flights" to Kubernetes (think helm charts or packages).
 A flight is a wasm executable that outputs the Kubernetes resources making up the package as JSON/YAML to stdout.

 yoke embeds a pure-Go wasm runtime (wazero) and deploys your flight to Kubernetes.
 It keeps track of the different revisions for any given release and provides capabilities such as rollbacks and inspection.
-For ArgoCD compatibility, it can render the flight to the filesystem as raw YAML resources.

 ## Theme

 Every Kubernetes related project needs a theme.
 Although K8 has historically inspired nautical themes, yoke is a slight departure from the norm as it tries to move away from the YAML centric world-view of Kubernetes.
 Therefore yoke has an aviation related theme.
-Core commands, for example, are named `takeoff`, `descent`, and `runway`.
-However their less whimsical aliases exist as well: `up / apply`, `down / rollback`, and `render / export`.
+Core commands, for example, are named `takeoff`, `descent`, `blackbox` and `mayday`.
+However their less whimsical aliases exist as well: `up / apply`, and `down / rollback`.

 ## Installation